BenTang1939/cs-discord-bot/README.md

 [13/10/2019 Sunday]: Week 2, utilising discord.net and connected bot to oauth2 and token, allowing bot to be online.

-[22/10/2019 Wednesday]: Week 3, uploaded commands, created misc commands and debugged token connectivity issues.
+[23/10/2019 Wednesday]: Week 3, uploaded commands, created misc commands and debugged token connectivity issues.

+[30/10/2019 Wednesday]: Week 4, testing a choice command using random and string splitting.